ansys/grantami-bomanalytics/doc/source/api/batching.rst

 Very Simple Part and Specification Hierarchies
 ----------------------------------------------
 Part and specification structures are very simple if they have a similar complexity to materials.
-For example, a very simple hierachy might directly reference substances or reference a small number of materials.
+For example, a very simple hierarchy might directly reference substances or reference a small number of materials.
 For a very simple hierarchy, you might need to increase the batch size.

 Large Numbers of Indicators or Legislations